 “I got quite frustrated. it took about 3 sessions to do it, I was hoping to get it done a little bit quicker”.

-As a team GB athlete adding World Cup competitions to her name, Imogen begins that her key goals for climbing are to “make a World Cup semi (final) and hopefully a final, and my outside dream is to do 8b or slash 8b.”
-As well as popping up on popular TV shows like Total Ninja, Imogen’s athletic prowess clearly capturing the minds of TV producers, The Rocklands climb is clearly a great achievement for Imogen.
+As a team GB athlete adding World Cup competitions to her name, Imogen begins that her key goals for climbing are to “make a World Cup semi (final) and hopefully a final, and my outside dream is to do 8b or slash 8b” (considerably harder than her The Hatchling achievement).
+As well as popping up on popular TV shows like Ninja Warrior, Imogen’s athletic prowess clearly capturing the minds of TV producers, The Rocklands climb is clearly a great achievement for Imogen.
 Laughing as she tells me that when she finally made the climb, she and coach Robin “were both pretty psyched, I went out and treated myself to some pudding!’.

 Citing American professional climber Kyra Condie as one of her greatest inspirations, I ask Imogen how she feels about potentially being inspiration for younger girls herself now?
 “I hope to inspire younger children, or girls in general and guys” she admits.
 With a career trajectory already on an impressive incline, it’s clear Imogen Horrocks is firmly on the ascent.

 *The format for the first climbing competition in the Olympics is that the athletes must participate in 3 seperate climbing disciplines, speed climbing, bouldering and lead climbing.
 At the Games, each climber will compete in all three disciplines, with the final rankings being determined by the combined results.